freeCodeCamp/guide/src/pages/javascript/promises/index.md

 title: Promises
 ---
 ## Promises
-JavaScript is single threaded, meaning that two bits of script cannot run at the same time; they have to run one after another.
-A Promise is an object that represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.
+JavaScript is single threaded, meaning that two bits of script cannot run at the same time; they have to run one after another.<sup>1</sup> A Promise is an object that represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.<sup>2</sup>

 ```javascript
 var promise = new Promise(function(resolve, reject) {